Safety Tips: Basketball

 Kids should practice shooting, dribbling, layups, and running the court before they try to duplicate these maneuvers during a game.
 Knowing what to do and how to do it will make movements less awkward and less prone to injury.
 And naturally, a player should know the rules and how to play safely before competing against others.

 During Game Play

-Lastly, know where the ball is at all times.
+Finally, a player should know where the ball is at all times.
 This may seem obvious, but many players get hurt by being hit with the ball when they aren't looking.
 Basketballs are hard enough to easily break a nose or a finger.

 A Few Other Reminders

 - If it's on-court and serious, make sure a responsible adult — be it a coach, parent, or referee — is on hand.
 Kids probably won't need adult supervision for games of one-on-one or two-on-two in your driveway or a pick-up game at the playground, but full-court, five-on-five basketball is a different story.

 - Make sure first-aid equipment is on hand — along with someone who knows how to use it.

 - Tell kids not to chew gum, toothpicks, or have anything else in the mouth while playing basketball.
 They could present a risk of choking.

 - Remind your kids to never fight with other players or teammates.
 This will not only get a kid kicked out of any sanctioned basketball game, it will also increase the likelihood of injury.

 With all this in mind, kids can get out there on the court and have fun working on their skills and leading their team to victory.
 With a little forethought and some common sense and etiquette, they can stay safe and in the game.